robelor/fast-ll/README.md

 they can arrive even before the actual segments have arrived.
 Then, it uses HTTP chunked transfer to serve segments as they arrive.

-Please considere reference these works if this software if useful for you:
+Please consider referencing these works if this software is useful for you:
 ```BibTeX
 @article{BELDA2023109961,
 title = {A DASH server-side delay-based representation switching solution to improve the quality of experience for low-latency live video streaming},